 Shelter and Housing Services

 Shelter and Housing Services provides support to families and individuals who are homeless, at risk of homelessness, or who have previously been homeless.
-Our network of drop-in centers and housing options provides a range of services that promote and assist people’s efforts to achieve stable and self-supporting lives.
+Our network of resource centers and housing options provides a range of services that promote and assist people’s efforts to achieve stable and self-supporting lives.

 Our family shelter, the Greenfield Family Inn, provides temporary room and board, assistance in finding permanent housing, and a variety of other support services including a new Rapid ReHousing program, through which we hope to minimize each family’s crisis by facilitating their move back into stable housing as soon as possible.
-The Franklin County Emergency Shelter and Grove Street Inn provide emergency overnight shelter for adults.
+The Wells Street Shelter and Grove Street Inn provide emergency overnight shelter for adults.
 The Interfaith Shelter provides overnight shelter for adults during the six coldest months of the year.
 The Interfaith Emergency Shelter operates in partnership with the City of Northampton and the Friends of Hampshire County Homeless Individuals.
 The Friends recently arranged for overflow winter space in Easthampton, with 4-6 beds, operated in partnership with Soldier On.

 Transitional and long-term housing is provided in a variety of ways: